The Five “Charter Towns”

 Magna Carta Copies

-Durham Cathedral holds three editions of Magna Carta dated 1216, 1225 and 1300.
+Durham Cathedral in Durham City holds three editions of Magna Carta dated 1216, 1225 and 1300.
 Bishops of Durham held the unique status of Earls Palatine.
-With a bible in one hand and a bloodied sword in the other, they were effectively warlords who secured England’s northern border against Scots ambition.
-These Magna Cartas show the evolution of the original.
-Once a boy king, Henry III occupied the throne for 56 years - the longest of all medieval reigns - plenty of time to modify the legacy of his father.
+With a bible in one hand and a bloodied sword in the other, they were effectively warlords who secured England's northern border against Scots ambition.

 Hereford Cathedral boasts a modified version, a third edition of the 1215 Magna Carta, dating from 1217.
 It was issued by the boy king, Henry III who was 8 years old when his father, King John had a particularly bad day at work two years before.
 1217 saw most of England occupied by the French under the usurper Prince Louis, this edition forming part of the subsequent peace treaty.
 It shows how Magna Carta had become a template for numerous revisions and amendments throughout the following centuries.

 Oxford’s Bodleian, one of the oldest libraries in Europe, holds three of the surviving manuscripts of the 1217 Charters, the new and improved versions of the original Magna Carta.
 Issued during the reign of the Henry III when he was only 9 years old, they bear the seal of his appointed guardians - the regents of the boy king, William Marshal and the Papal Legate to England, Guala Bicchieri.
 The great seal of Henry III was finally attached to an even later edition of the Magna Carta – the 1225 Charter of the Forest.